 As Carol scrawled her signature inside the Thomas Kincade Christmas card, a chill sent a shiver like the touch of a cold fingertip along her spine.
-She buttoned her red cardigan and folded the greeting card.
+She buttoned her cardigan and folded the greeting card.
 While studying the picture of the artist’s painting, Carol smiled at the warm glow emanating like amber from the windows of the cottage nestled in the snow.
 She imagined the home filled with friends and family.
-She glanced through the window above her desk at the dense fog and ice collecting on the gnarled oak trees.
+Lifting her gaze through the window above her desk, dense fog and ice had collected on the gnarled oak trees and shimmered in the moonlight.
 Her heart ached with the familiar sense of loss.
-“I miss you John.”
-She looked around her dreary home once filled with life, regretting her decision to skip decorating this year, but what was the point.
+“I miss you, John.”
+She looked around her dreary home once filled with life, regretting her decision to skip decorating this year.
+What was the point?

-She slipped the card into the envelope and a single tear slid down her soft wrinkled cheek.
-“I wish…” Her shoulders slumped and Carol began to sob.
+She slipped the card into the envelope as a single tear slid down her soft wrinkled cheek.
+“I wish…” Her shoulders slumped and Carol sobbed.

 “What the…?”
 Carol sprung from her chair and as she approached the hearth she heard the doorbell.
 She wiped the tears from her face, turned the brass knob, and opened the front door.